 Every creative professional wanting to enhance their online presence should consider Search Engine Optimization (SEO) as part of their digital marketing strategy.
-SEO is the practice of setting up a website or web page so that it is more likely to appear among the top search results on search engines, like Google and Bing.
-SEO for artists must also take into account site-specific search engines on platforms like Behance, 500px or Artreprenuer that creative types use to show-off their artistic creations and designs.
+SEO is the practice of setting up a website or web page so that it is more likely to appear among the top search results on search engines.
+SEO for artists must also take into account site-specific search engines on platforms like Behance, 500px, or Artreprenuer that creative types use to show-off their artistic creations and designs.
 The goal of a search engine is to discover available web pages, taking note of key data and metrics, from content and quality to the number of page views and popularity, and then adding the data to a search index where it can be analyzed and ranked as a solution to certain user searches.

 When a user initiates an online search, the search engine uses the indexed data to build a set of web pages that can answer the searcher’s question, reporting back in the form of search results.
 Determining which of the 4.6 billion web pages answer each of the 3.5 million search questions asked every minute, is incredibly complex.
 The goal of SEO is to optimize web pages so that they have a greater chance of being ranked for specific search terms.
 As a creative, you must also consider the ranking of your work on platforms where you may be showing your creative work.
 Unlike your own website where you have control over every aspect of the content and back-end structure, control over another site’s publicly displayed web pages is limited.
 Unfortunately, your pages need to rank very high for them to be seen.
 Numerous studies have shown that 90% of searchers will not view search results past the first few results pages.
 If a searcher doesn’t find what he or she needs quickly, they will try a new search.
 To be discovered so you can sell your work, get a job, or just gain more fans, you’ll need SEO to achieve that goal.